 Acting as counselors, good personal injury lawyers regularly discuss with their client’s settlement offers received from the insurance company alongside the risks of taking their case to trial.
-It is one part of the normal course of things you deal with when going through the injury claim processHow the insurance claims process works
+It is one part of the normal course of things you deal with when going through the injury claim process.

 One of the things we talk about are the things that can be described as mistakes injured people make after the injury incident.
 The things people do that negatively impact their claim can make for a long list.
 By avoiding them an injured person avoids having a lower than expected offer from the insurance company or smaller than expected award from the jury.